Announcement

 X

 Progress on the Ka-3 is rapidly getting closer to covering.
 The canopy has been trimmed so a fingernail will not catch on the mating edges and is ready for paint.
 Also the stabs are reedy for covering and paint.
 A spring latch concept for the center wing cover is being evaluated.
 Made from a modified clothespin it will snap the forward part of the cover secure to the wing mount pins.
 The right wing was masked off before receiving its first coat of varnish this afternoon.
-Things are really moving forward, but Charley is still not enthused with the project.6 Photos
+Things are really moving forward, but Charley is still not enthused with the project.

 Thanks Larry.